Foreign Exchange (Forex) Open Market Rate In Pakistan 19 May 2025 - UrduPoint

 Foreign Exchange (Forex) Open Market Rate In Pakistan 19 May 2025

-KARACHI, (UrduPoint / Pakistan Point News - 19th May, 2025) The following were the Opening Rates of foreign currencies in kerb market issued by the Exchange Companies Association
+KARACHI, (UrduPoint / Pakistan Point News - 20th May, 2025) Following were the Opening Rates of foreign currencies in kerb market issued by the Exchange companies Association

 F.C.
 BUYING SELLING